skarpushin/summerb/summerb-easycrud/README.md

 NOTES:
 1. That's it.
 This REST controller will provide all CRUD operations including simple filtering functionality
-2. Whenever you need to extend its functionality, check source code in debug mode and you'll see what strategies you need to inject to override it's behavior
+2. Whenever you need to extend its functionality, check source code in debug mode, and you'll see what strategies you need to inject to override it's behavior

 ## Add custom code before and/or after default CRUD methods logic

 There are few ways to do so:
-* Use `EasyCrudWireTap` mechanism to supply pre/post code for each CRUD method -- this is my preferred way of doing so because it fits well within OCP design principle and seems like easiest way of achieving the goal.
+* Use `EasyCrudWireTap` mechanism to supply pre- / post-code for each CRUD method -- this is my preferred way of doing so because it fits well within OCP design principle and seems like easiest way of achieving the goal.
 Validation and Authorization are implemented as WireTaps
 * Subclass `EasyCrudServiceImpl` and override needed methods